cyliu7/CVPR-Paper-Download/README.md

 Supporting multiprocesses.

-You can easily channge this script for other open accesses on CVF.
+You can easily change this script for other open accesses on CVF.